 The option to translate this page is provided via third party application.
 The ODPS/BMV cannot guarantee the accuracy of the translation made available through this service.
 Users accept the risk of inaccurate translations.

-Applicants may apply for a reinstatement fee debt reduction or waiver:
+Starting October 17, 2019, applicants may apply for a reinstatement fee debt reduction or waiver:

 P.O.
 Box 16521

 Columbus, OH 43216-6521

 For questions not addressed below, please call 844-644-6268, Monday – Friday, 8 a.m. - 5:00 p.m.

 The Reinstatement Fee Amnesty Initiative is a driver’s license reinstatement fee debt reduction and waiver program for offenders whose driver’s licenses have been suspended for specific violations.
 The program only applies to a driver's license or permit suspension; it does not apply to a commercial driver's license or permit suspension.

 The Reinstatement Fee Amnesty Initiative will resume on October 17, 2019, and the program is scheduled to end on December 31, 2019.

 The BMV will determine an applicant’s eligibility for the Reinstatement Fee Amnesty Initiative based on the defined permissible qualifying offenses contained in the Ohio Revised Codes.
 Any offenses involving alcohol, drugs, or deadly weapons or associated with an offense of this nature do not qualify for the Reinstatement Fee Amnesty Initiative.
 In addition, Commercial Driver’s License and Commercial Temporary Permit suspensions do not qualify for the Reinstatement Fee Amnesty Initiative.

 Applicants must provide proof of indigence by providing a screen shot of their SNAP case status from the Ohio Department of Jobs and Family Services Benefits Self-Service Portal or a county JFS office.
 The screen shot must be unexpired and include: